When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 The NIST 800-171 security requirement families are:

-After Corserva performs an assessment of your compliance with the NIST requirements and CMMC domains, we then produce a report to reflect your compliance baseline.
+After Corserva assesses your compliance with the NIST requirements and CMMC domains, we produce a report to reflect your compliance baseline.
 The report includes all data collected, your compliance status with the requirements of NIST 800-171 and the applicable level of CMMC, and recommendations for remediation and proposed next steps.

 4. Remediation of Gaps and Other Issues